rust-lang/rfcs/active/0000-allocator.md

 * GC root tracking option 1 (block registry): When an allocator allocates a block, it is responsible for registering that block in the task-local GC state.
-The manner of registration is a detail of the GC design (it could add a header that includes fields for a doubly-linked list that is traversed by the GC; or it could record an entry in a bitmap aka pagemap).
+The manner of registration is a detail of the GC design.
+For example, it could add a header to the allocated block that includes fields for a doubly-linked list (that is traversed by the GC), where the root of the linked list is stored in the task-local GC state;
+  this is often known as "threading" the root set.
+  Alternatively, the block registrar could record an entry in a bitmap (aka pagemap) associated with the task-local GC state.

+  In this block registry system, the allocator is not attempting to incorporate the GC information associated with the requested type to influence its allocation decisions.
+In other words, it could just blindly call out to `malloc` (or at least `memalign`) and accept whatever address it receives in return.

 * GC root tracking option 2 (allocator registry): When an allocator is first used to allocate GC storage, it is added to a task-local registry of of GC-enabled allocators.
 Then when the GC does root scanning, it iterates over the registered allocators, asking each to provide the addresses it needs to scan.

+  The advantage of this design is that the allocator itself controls what memory blocks it hands out for a particular type; this means the allocator can employ e.g. a so-called "binning" strategy where particular address ranges are associated with a certain structure layout, which is then used during GC heap tracing.

-Allocators in this design need to carry state (to enumerate the roots in address ranges they have allocated); they also must remove themselves from the allocator registry when they are no longer in use (note that this latter requirement seems to imply that such an allocator implement `Drop`, which may be too arduous to work with in practice; I have largely side-stepped the question of whether allocators should implement the `Copy` bound or not).
+  Allocators in this design need to carry state (to enumerate the roots in address ranges they have allocated); such allocators must also remove themselves from the allocator registry when they are no longer in use.
+Note that this latter requirement seems to imply that such an allocator either live as long as the task or implement `Drop`.
+(An allocator that does not implement the `Copy` bound may be too arduous for container libraries to work with in practice;
+  this RFC largely side-steps the question of whether or not allocators should implement the `Copy` bound, apart from stating that both `Direct<R>` and `StdAlloc<R>` implement `Copy` if `R` does.)

 The point of spelling out the root tracking options above is *not* to claim that the Rust standrd library will actually support all of these